-Michael T. Davis has over fifteen years of experience in civil litigation, including five years in administrative law and regulatory policy-making.
-He has handled matters including product liability, transportation, construction, coverage disputes, premises liability, as well as general commercial litigation.
+Michael T. Davis has more than fifteen years of experience in civil litigation, including five years in administrative law and regulatory policy-making.
+He has handled matters including product liability, transportation, construction, employment law, coverage disputes, premises liability, as well as general commercial litigation.

 From 2010 to 2016, Michael performed public service on behalf of the Kentucky Public Protection Cabinet, where he represented the Department of Financial Institutions before serving in appointed positions as Deputy General Counsel to the Kentucky Horse Racing Commission and General Counsel/Legislative Liaison to the Kentucky Department of Housing, Buildings & Construction.

 - Lexington Young Professionals Association (LYPA)